petexander/rawg-game-release-pipeline/docs/setup.md

 ## Optional Airflow

-Airflow is present as a secondary showcase path.
+Airflow is present as a secondary path.
 It is not required for the main local run.

 Install the optional dependency set: